Zyzyx/anaconda-ec2/README.md

 Run the Anaconda installer in EC2
 =================================

-This is an attempt to collect some code that launches Anaconda based installs inside of EBS backed images in EC2.
-This takes advantage of the ability to use pvgrub to launch EBS backed images using kernels and ramdisks contained in the EBS volume.
+This is a fork of Ian McLeod's work that attempts to collect some code that launches Anaconda based installs inside of EBS backed images in EC2.
+You can see some of his related work on OpenStack:

-This project is related to my work to run installers natively inside of the OpenStack Nova component:

 https://github.com/redhat-openstack/image-building-poc/

+I have added a few features to make this more useful to Anaconda testing such as changing the kernel parameters and including an updates.img.
+I have also dropped Ubuntu-related code since I have no intention of maintaining it for now.

-This requires the boto EC2 bindings and libguestfs.
-So, to start off with on Fedora or RHEL do this:
+Like Ian's repo this requires the boto EC2 bindings and libguestfs.

 $ yum install python-libguestfs python-boto

-It may require other things I have missed.
-If so lemmie know.

--Ian - imcleod@redhat.com

 ## Example

 ### Create a local disk image that will boot Anaconda via pvgrub

-    $ ./pvgrub_image_from_ks.py ./examples/fedora-18-jeos.ks ./fedora_18.raw
+    $ ./create_disk_image.py <install-tree-url> fedora_18.raw

-For this step, the kickstart must contain a "url" line that points to a valid install tree for the OS in question.
-This URL will be used to extract the kernel and ramdisk needed to bootstrap Anaconda.
-Adding support for DVD ISO install sources is a potential next step.
+The install tree URL will be used to extract the kernel and ramdisk needed to bootstrap Anaconda.
+An updates.img can be used too.

-The extracted kernel and ramdisk are put into a disk image along with a valid pvgrub menu.lst file.
+These pieces are put into a disk image along with a valid pvgrub menu.lst file.
 This is all that is needed to launch Anaconda inside of an EC insance.

 ### Turn this image into an AMI

-    $ ./ami_from_image_file.py <ec2_region> <ec2_key> <ec2_secret> ./fedora_18.raw
+    $ ./ami_from_disk_image.py <ec2_key> <ec2_secret> ./fedora_18.raw

 If successful this will return an AMI on a line that looks like this: